Trump hasn’t gone this long without tweeting since 2019

 Twitter announced its own action against the president from a company account Wednesday evening, saying it required the tweets be deleted “for repeated and severe violations of our Civic Integrity policy.”

 It’s unclear why the president hadn’t yet tweeted Thursday.
 But it’s so far his longest break from tweeting since Nov.
 30, 2019.
 At that time, 27 hours, 11 minutes and 32 seconds lapsed between his posts, according to Factba.se, which tracks the president’s Twitter account.
+That was during the early proceedings of the House’s impeachment trial of Trump.

 The longest gap in tweeting since he became president happened started on June 7, 2017 and lasted for 45 hours, 53 minutes and 24 seconds, according to Factba.se.
+According to Brendan Brown, the creator of Trump Twitter Archive, Trump’s longest ever break from posting on the site was nearly 20 days in late 2009.

 More recently, president took a more than 12-hours-long break from tweeting in early October after he announced on the site that he had tested positive for the coronavirus, but he picked the practice back up within hours.